Kevytmille/trust-to-blockchain/H3Hashes.md

   After realizing that hashcat has different modes i got this working as well with -m 1000 and the hash was "monkey"

 # E)
-  hashid '$2y$18$axMtQ4N8j/NQVItQJed9uORfsUK667RAWfycwFMtDBD6zAo1Se2eu' ( i realized you need to put it withing '' or you get a seperator error)
+  hashid '$2y$18$axMtQ4N8j/NQVItQJed9uORfsUK667RAWfycwFMtDBD6zAo1Se2eu' ( i realized you need to put it within '' or you get a seperator error)

   gave me the options of Blowfish(openBSD), Woltlab runing board 4.x and bcrypt, i looked up the modes from: https://hashcat.net/wiki/doku.php?id=example_hashes